Wildlife Tracking Walk Class:

 Examples of some of the types of observations you can expect on our walks include signs such as: tracks of a bobcat weaving through a thicket, markings on a tree from bear cubs climbing, drag marks from beavers hauling saplings, hidden deer beds, crayfish shells from a river otter feeding, etc...
 We typically see 20-40 different types of animal signs on each walk!

 No prior experience necessary.
 All experience levels welcome.
-Family friendly.
+Family friendly!

 Jason Knight has taught nature skills for over two decades, with expertise in wildlife tracking and wilderness survival skills.
-He is a seasoned wildlife biologist and wilderness educator, having worked with conservation organizations, government agencies, and in the private sector.
+He is an experienced wildlife biologist and wilderness educator, having worked with conservation organizations, government agencies, and in the private sector.
 Jason is certified as a Senior Tracker (Track & Sign Specialist and Trailing Specialist) through CyberTracker Conservation International.
 He received a Bachelor of Science in Wildlife Ecology & Environmental Education from The Evergreen State College and holds a Permaculture Design Certificate.
 Jason has managed cougar studies for the Washington State Department of Fish & Wildlife and assisted with gray wolf research in central Idaho.
 He worked on many wildlife projects through Wetland Resources, Inc and consulted as a local wilderness skills expert for the "Coastal Catastrophe" episode of the Discovery Channel's Dual Survival television program.
-He contributed photos to the field guide "Wildlife of the Pacific Northwest" and conducted fieldwork for the book "Tracks & Sign of Reptiles & Amphibians".
+He contributed photos to the field guide "Wildlife of the Pacific Northwest" and conducted field work for the book "Tracks & Sign of Reptiles & Amphibians".